irka775/iflora-flower-shop/README.md

 ## Deployment

-To deploy the Smart Home project, follow these steps:
+To deploy the  project, follow these steps:

 1. Clone the repository to your local machine using the following command: